Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 487 Engineering Secure Software Systems (3 Credits)

-CSC 488 Principles of Distributed Software Syste (3 Credits)
+CSC 488 Distributed Software Systems (3 Credits)

-CSC 490 Game Design Capstone Project (3 Credits)
+CSC 490 Game Design Capstone (3 Credits)

 CSC 492 Independent Study (3 Credits)